 Established in 1974, HL Plastics’ headquarters, mixing plant, lamination facility and warehouse are based in Denby, Derbyshire, neighbouring the areas of Ripley, Heaner, Codner and Belper in the Amber Valley.

-This area was formerly a strong coal mining region and has suffered from high levels of unemployment since the Denby Hall colliery closed in 1968, with the opencast mine on the site finally closing in 1999.
+Formerly a strong coal mining region, the Amber Valley suffered from long periods of high unemployment levels after the closure of the Denby Hall Coillery in 1968, and the closure of the opencast mine on the same site 33 years later.

 To find out more information, view our CSR Policy.